Install Alice

 Global Installation

-By default Alice and all the tools it manages are installed inside the ~/.alice directory.
-This allows Alice to be installed as a regular (non-root) user and makes it easy to uninstall (just delete ~/.alice) however a drawback is that you need to add ~/.alice/alice/bin and ~/.alice/current/bin to your PATH variable in order to run alice or its tools as commands.
-It also clutters up your home directory which some folks quite reasonably find annoying.
+By default Alice and all the tools it manages are installed inside the current user’s home directory.
+This allows Alice to be installed as a regular (non-root) user however a drawback is that you need to modify your environment (namely the $PATH variable) in order to run Alice or its tools as commands.

 Alice’s install script and the alice tools install command both accept an argument --global PATH which installs files under a given directory.
 For example if you run: